More

 android in kiosk mode

-This will allow users to lock devices to a single app.
+This will allow users to lock Android devices to a single app.
 Unlike Guided Access for iOS, Android screen pinning offers limited capabilities.
 It does not allow you to set a separate password, allowing any user with the device password to “unpin” the app from the screen.

 In addition, screen pinning cannot restrict users from controlling the volume keys, turning off the screen, or restricting access to certain screen areas.